 SPONTANEOUS AND DELIBERATE EVALUATION

-People often show divergent evaluative responses to the same object.
-We may feel a spontaneous positive reaction to a high-calorie dessert even though we consider it unhealthy and detrimental for our goal to lose weight; we may experience spontaneous apprehension and discomfort when encountering members of stigmatized groups even though we intellectually abhor prejudice and wish to express solidarity with minorities; we may experience a spontaneous negative response to a small spider even though we know that it is entirely harmless; and sometimes we may feel strong romantic attraction toward another person despite firmly believing that this person is not a good match.
-What all of these examples have in common is that they involve a conflict between a spontaneous evaluative response (sometimes called implicit evaluation) and a deliberate evaluative judgment (sometimes called explicit evaluation).
-In the Social Cognition Lab, we are interested in the psychological underpinnings of spontaneous and deliberate evaluations, in particular the role of what we refer to as associative and propositional processes.
-In our research, we investigate how these processes interact with each other, how they jointly influence social judgments and social behavior, and what factors lead to changes in the two kinds of processes and their resulting evaluative responses.
+Conflicts between the “head” and the “heart” can be rather common in everyday life.
+We may feel romantically attracted to a particular person despite firmly believing that this person is not a good match; and the sight of a high-calorie dessert may elicit an impulse to indulge although we know that it is unhealthy and detrimental for our goal to lose weight.
+Conversely, we may experience feelings of apprehension and discomfort when encountering members of stigmatized groups even though we intellectually abhor prejudice and wish to express solidarity with minorities; and a small spider may elicit a fright response although we know that it is entirely harmless.
+Although these examples may seem rather distinct, they are conceptually similar in that all of them involve a conflict between a spontaneous evaluative response (often called implicit evaluation) and a deliberate evaluative judgment (often called explicit evaluation).
+In the Social Cognition Lab, we are interested in the mental underpinnings of spontaneous and deliberate evaluations, focusing especially on the role of associative and propositional processes.
+In our research, we investigate how associative and propositional processes interact with each other, how they jointly influence social judgments and social behavior, and what factors lead to changes in the two kinds of processes and their resulting evaluative responses.

 A substantial amount of this research is based on the associative-propositional evaluation (APE) model, which distinguishes between the activation of associations in memory and the validation of the propositional information implied by activated associations (Gawronski & Bodenhausen, 2006, 2007, 2011).
-The original purpose of the model was to provide an integration of apparently inconsistent findings in the literature on implicit and explicit attitude change.
-In several of our ongoing studies, we use the core assumptions of the APE model to gain deeper insights into the mechanisms underlying different kinds of evaluative responses and related social psychological phenomena.
-Examples include the role of associative and propositional processes in attitude formation and change (e.g., Gawronski & LeBel, 2008), cognitive dissonance (e.g., Gawronski & Strack, 2004), cognitive balance (e.g., Langer, Walther, Gawronski, & Blank, 2009), prejudice and stereotyping (e.g., Gawronski, Peters, Brochu, & Strack, 2008), self-representation (e.g., Peters & Gawronski, 2011), and moral judgment (e.g., Conway & Gawronski, 2013).
-More recently, several projects have started to investigate the role of associative and propositional processes in various applied contexts, including political decision-making (e.g., Galdi, Arcuri, & Gawronski, 2008) and affective disorders (e.g., Ouimet, Gawronski, & Dozois, 2009).
+The original purpose of the APE model was to provide an integration of apparently inconsistent findings in the literature on implicit and explicit attitude change.
+In several of our ongoing studies, we use the core assumptions of the APE model to gain deeper insights into the mechanisms underlying various social psychological phenomena.
+Examples include the role of associative and propositional processes in attitude formation and change (e.g., Gawronski & LeBel, 2008), evaluative conditioning (e.g., Gawronski, Balas, & Creighton, in press), cognitive dissonance (e.g., Gawronski & Strack, 2004), cognitive balance (e.g., Langer, Walther, Gawronski, & Blank, 2009), prejudice and stereotyping (e.g., Gawronski, Peters, Brochu, & Strack, 2008), and self-representation (e.g., Peters & Gawronski, 2011).
+More recently, we have started to investigate the role of associative and propositional processes in various applied contexts, including political decision-making (e.g., Galdi, Arcuri, & Gawronski, 2008), consumer behavior (e.g., Gawronski, 2013), and affective disorders (e.g., Ouimet, Gawronski, & Dozois, 2009).

 GENERALIZATION VERSUS CONTEXTUALIZATION